 Having done the cockpit (see previous post) it was time to move to the front.
 The engine in the Hawker Typhoon is an impressive piece of work.
 The Napier Sabre was a British H-24-cylinder, liquid-cooled, sleeve valve, piston aero engine.
 Developed during the 30's it saw daylight in 1940.
 Evolving from 2,200 horsepower (1,640 kW) in its earlier versions to 3,500 hp (2,600 kW) in late-model prototypes.
 The first operational aircraft to be powered by the Sabre were the Hawker Typhoon and Hawker Tempest.

-The kit's depiction of this power monster is made up in some XX+ parts alone and the building instructions for the engine covers X pages..
+The kit's depiction of this power monster and it's cooling system is made up in some 74 parts alone and the building instructions for the engine etc. covers 5 pages.
 Having done the Airfix's version of the Rolls-Royce Merlin in their de Havilland Mosquito a few years ago I must say that this was one step beyond.
 The the instructions pedagogics is reasonable clear and understanding exactly where the parts go is quite easy even if it's sometime complicated.

 First off is the engine block.
 You have the option to include an electrical motor (bought separately) inside the engine to have a turning propeller on the finished model.
 I made the choice not to add this for two reasons.
 Primarily because I'm going to have open service panels on this kit and then it doesn't make sense to have the engine running.
 The second reason is that I don't want to bother about wires and stuff needed for the electrical motor.